TilpDatLasse/HeisLab2025/worldview/README.md

 Worldview Module
 ================

 The worldview module manages the shared elevator state across all peers.
 It collects elevator status data, synchronizes it with other peers, and ensures consistency despite network delays or failures.
-Each peer continuously updates its local elevator status, an the peers exchange their worldviews to maintain a consistent state.
+Each peer continuously updates its local elevator status, and the peers exchange their worldviews to maintain a consistent state.

 The worldview module manages the shared elevator information across all peers.
 It collects elevator information from all peers and stores it as its own worldview.
 The module is an important part of the overall synchronization between peers and ensures consistency despite network delays or failures.